lobster1234/tenant-queue-processing/README.md

 This is a Dockerfile for a task defintion for AWS batch.

-The python script simply queues a 1000 messages, and dequeues them to define a task.
-It also prints out an environment variable, that can be used to make decisions or pull configuration, etc. in real life scenarios.
+The python script simply queues 1000 messages, and dequeues them to define a task.
+It also prints out an environment variable, that can be used to make decisions or pull configuration, etc. in real world use cases.

 Here are the steps to use this repo.
 Please note that I am using `us-east-1`. **Do not copy paste these steps without knowing what region you want to use.**